Tegridy Farms Halloween Special

 "Tegridy Farms Halloween Special" is the fifth episode of the twenty-third season of the American animated television series South Park.
 The 302nd episode overall of the series, it premiered on Comedy Central in the United States on October 30, 2019.
-The episode centers upon marijuana farmer Randy Marsh's attempts to address his daughter Shelly's "marijuana problem," which is tied into the issue of Randy's relationship with the Chinese government, a recurring storyline during the season.
+The episode is a partial parody of the movie Creepshow.
+It centers upon marijuana farmer Randy Marsh's attempts to address his daughter Shelly's "marijuana problem", which is tied into the issue of Randy's relationship with the Chinese government, a recurring storyline during the season.
 A subplot concerns a surprise that awaits Butters Stotch after his visit to an exhibit of Egyptian artifacts at a Denver Museum.

 Plot

 Marijuana farmer Randy Marsh, owner of Tegridy Farms, announces a Halloween special promotion to his family.
 However, his daughter, Shelly, has a "marijuana problem".
 She believes it smells bad and makes people "dumber than they already are."
 Randy tries to convince her of the positive benefits of marijuana, but the obstinate Shelly wishes it were illegal again.
 Randy takes Shelly to an exhibit of ancient Egyptian artifacts at the Denver Museum of Nature and Science, having promised her a father-daughter outing during which they could bond, but when he attempts to draw attention to the fact that the ancient Egyptians used hemp rope, she is angered to realize that the trip was another attempt to bring her to his way of thinking about marijuana.

 Meanwhile, fourth grader Butters Stotch tours the same exhibit as part of his efforts to complete the exhibit's accompanying sticker stamp book.
 When he comes to the mummy of Egyptian royal Took-Tan-ra, an elderly museum employee warns him that this mummy harbors an "ancient love curse", and urges him not to put Took-Tan-ra's stamp in his book.
 Butters ignores the warning, after which the undead mummy of Took-Tan-ra visits Butters in his bedroom one night.
 Initially horrified at the rampaging monster, Butters then sees that he merely wants to hug Butters and give him a FitBit device as a gift.
 The grateful Butters informs Took-Tan-ra that he already has one, and will give this new one to a friend, but Took-Tan-ra is enraged and storms out.
 After the mummy's rampage results in five deaths and property damage, the police visit Butters and relate that the mummy told them about the "argument" he had with Butters.
 Butters is astounded that the mummy spoke to the police, who admonish Butters for his "hurtful" conduct toward Took-Tan-ra.
 When Butters tells them that he may have been cursed by the mummy, but the police say that Took-Tan-ra told them the reverse.
 They also inform Butters that he must share in the damages caused by the mummy's rampage, and issue him a summons, advising him and the mummy to stay away from each other.